aylab/networks-book/index.md

 order and adhere to basic laws.
 Understanding the structure and behavior of these networks will allow us to achieve amazing things, such as finding terrorists and halting a disease epidemic before it spreads.

-This course provides a broad overview of network science-addressing the computational techniques of network science as well as their applications and implications in biology, sociology, technology, and other fields.
+This course provides a broad overview of network science -- addressing the computational techniques of network science as well as their applications and implications in biology, sociology, technology, and other fields.
 Across this course, we will build networks in a variety of fields, demonstrating that social networks, the internet, and cells are more alike than they are distinct -- revealing crucial new